nickbrandt/gitlab-ui/doc/contributing/typography.md

 ## Typescale

-gitlab-ui typescale is an implementation of the Pajamas [typescale specification](https://design.gitlab.com/product-foundations/typography#typescale).
+GitLab UI typescale is an implementation of the Pajamas [typescale specification](https://design.gitlab.com/product-foundations/typography#typescale).
 A complete reference of the typescale can be found in the [typescale sketch file](https://gitlab-org.gitlab.io/gitlab-design/hosted/pedro/%23168-responsive-type-spec-previews/).
 Text size is determined by the following parameters:

 - Content type:
   - UI: default